BM32ESRF/lauetools/index.rst

 *************************************************
 - start Lauetools GUIs from command line :

-Normally, in a command window if environment variables are well set 3 main GUIs can be launched: > lauetools  or >peaksearch or >indexrefine
+Normally, in a command window (if environment variables are well set) 3 main GUIs can be launched:

+	> lauetools   for the main GUI
+	> peaksearch  for batch Laue pattern peak search processing
+	> indexrefine   for batch Laue pattern indexing and unit cell (strain) refinement

 To deal with relative import, the package name ‘LaueTools’ must be specified to the python interpreter with -m option as following